TMBell05/nexradaws/README.md

-# WDSS-II processing utilizing Amazon AWS S3
+# CLI to download data from AWS S3
-This CLI provides a way to interact with and process archived NEXRAD data provided by AWS via S3.
+This CLI provides a way to interact with and (in the future) process archived NEXRAD data provided by AWS via S3.
 See here for more info: https://aws.amazon.com/noaa-big-data/nexrad/

 ### Requirements
 - boto3